Can training really transform my team?

 The combination of prior experience plus new skills is a powerful one.
-Team members who gain new skills bring their old experiences to new environments and see things in ways natives don’t.
+Team members who gain new skills bring their old experiences to new environments and see things in new ways.

 Persistent problems or challenges start to get better.

 For team members to adopt best practices, they have to learn them.
 Reinforcement is also very important, but if the team is doing something incorrectly or inefficiently because it doesn’t know any better, no amount of accountability will move the needle.
-Training provides a strong foundation allowing teams can improve and hold each other accountable.
+Training provides a strong foundation—allowing teams to improve and hold each other accountable.